vetty88/amthlete-app/client/README.md

 4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
-You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
+You can optionally use an _idE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
 In the future we plan to integrate it into Create React App even more closely.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).